 What they call our country.

 Kind of an usher/security person at a game.
-Most obvious role is to line the section of away supporters to keep trouble from happening.
+Their most obvious role is to line the section of away supporters to keep trouble from happening.

 No doubt about it.
-Generally used in regard to a “penalty shout.”
+Generally used in regard to a “penalty shot.”
 If you think it was a clear foul in the penalty area, you’d say, “For me, that’s a stonewall penalty.”

 Suck the goal in